How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 Closing

-Three issuers, three dividend mechanisms, and — once chain implementation is factored in — at least four distinct wallet-level outcomes.
+Three primary issuer models, a closely related exchange-issued variant in Binance bStocks, and — once chain implementation is factored in — several distinct wallet-level outcomes.
 None of them should be assumed to behave like a traditional brokerage cash dividend, and none of them removes the need for the holder to keep records that survive the choice of issuer.

 If the high-level question is “do tokenized stocks pay dividends?”, the answer is yes — but the operative word is how. xStocks reinvests via multiplier.
 Ondo tracks total return via sValue.
 Dinari distributes a stablecoin.
+Binance bStocks reinvest via a BEP-677 multiplier in the same family as xStocks and Ondo, with less published formula and timing detail.
 The visual effect in a Solana wallet may even converge between xStocks and Ondo, while the economic and accounting underpinnings remain distinct.
 For deeper background on what each token actually represents in a self-custody wallet, see the Pillar reference.
 For the question of how these events are treated in specific jurisdictions, the answer is jurisdiction-dependent and outside the scope of this mechanics-focused guide.

 Questions this reference answers